 As his practice is national in scope, Mr. Martin is a member of the state bars of Colorado and Illinois.
 He is a member of the bar and trial bar of the United States District Court for the Northern District of Illinois and the bars of the United States District Court for the District of Arizona, the District of Colorado, the Southern District of Illinois, the Eastern District of Michigan and the Western District of Michigan.
 Mr. Martin is also a member of the bars of the Courts of Appeals for the Second, Third, Fifth, Sixth, Seventh, Ninth, and Tenth Circuits.
 Mr. Martin is a member of the bar of the United States Supreme Court.

 Mr. Martin has served as a member of the Board of the Crown Family Philanthropies since 2015.
 He has been a member of the Corporate Board of Directors of the Boys and Girls Clubs of Chicago since 1996, including serving as secretary, vice-chairman and, most recently, as chairman from 2011-2014.
 In 2015, the Board established the Craig Martin Award, an educational scholarship opportunity, in his honor.
 In the same year, for the Latin School of Chicago, he and his wife established the Laura & Craig Martin Innovative Academic Programs Endowment Fund.
-Mr. Martin also serves on the Board of Directors of the Lyric Opera of Chicago; as a board member of the Millennium Park Foundation; and as a member of the Commercial Club of Chicago, the Chicago Club and the Economic Club of Chicago.
+Mr. Martin also serves on the Executive Committee of the Board of Directors of the Lyric Opera of Chicago; as a board member of the Millennium Park Foundation; and as a member of the Commercial Club of Chicago, the Chicago Club and the Economic Club of Chicago.